HetDagli/drone-localization/README.md

 ## Usage

-* The main_stabilize file sends values of throttle and roll to raspberry pi.
+* The testing.py file, calculates value of roll and throttle.
+These values are to be sent to raspberry pi.
 For this just create a hotspot from your computer, and connect raspberry pi to it wirelessly.
+* Use sockets to send commands.
 * Receive those commands on raspberry pi and write them to drone via serial or any other way.
+* The file arduinoTest.ino present in ArduinoCode directory can be used to write commands from raspberry pi to arduino made flight controller.
+As raspberry pi does not have enough hardware PWM output pins, we cannot give 4 channel commands to flight controller directly, hence we provide a way to use an arduino in between raspberry pi and flight controller.
+This intermediate arduino receives serial commands and converts it into PWM signals.